wilkinson-nu/2x2_sim_prod/README.md

 ## Generating/obtaining simulation files
 This section describes how to generate events in a complex geometry using GENIE and simulating their energy deposition using GEANT4 wrapped in edep-sim.
 Both GENIE and edep-sim have extensive documentation of their own and anything not covered in this "quickstart guide" can probably be found there.

+### Generating files
+This step is primarily included here for documentation purposes, and to allow users of the files to understand how the files are generated, and the inputs/assumptions required.

+An example script detailing the technical steps is given in `example_generation_script.sh`.
+This relies on a number of inputs:
+- A .gdml file describing the geometry to be simulated (this example is for the 2x2+MINERvA, but it could be anything)
+- A description of the incoming neutrino beam
+  - Here, "dk2nu" files are used (see https://github.com/DUNE/fnal-nutools/tree/master/dk2nu), but GENIE provides support for many other inputs.
+Note that for non-FNAL applications, one might need to use `gevgen` instead of `gevgen_fnal` (see the GENIE docs)
+  - These files are produced with `G4NuMI`, and are common for all experiments in the NuMI beamline (e.g., NOvA and MINERvA could use the same files)
+  - The example used here `g4numiv6_minervame_me000z200i_0_0001.dk2nu` was generated for NOvA.
+It is downloaded from NERSC in the script because it is too large for github 🚱
+- `GNuMIFlux.xml` describes the relationship between the co-ordinate system used for the detector geometry and the beamline (ued to make the dk2nu file).
+Additionally, it defines a "region of interest" to avoid simulating neutrinos which don't pass anywhere near the geometry
+- A set of GENIE splines in `G18_10a_02_11a_FNALsmall.xml`.
+These are very slow to calculate, and are used to make event generation significantly more efficient.
+These are also downloaded from NERSC in the script because they are too large for github 🦖
+- A file setting various parameters to use in the GEANT4 simulation: `2x2_beam.mac`

+The basic generation steps are:
+- Calculate the maximum interaction probability for a neutrino passing through this detector -- GENIE's `gmxpl` tool.
+  - This step is rather slow, but can be re-used as long as the geometry doesn't change
+- Generate primary vertices throughout the detector geometry -- GENIE's `gevgen_fnal` tool
+- Convert the GENIE (GHEP) output to the "rootracker" format required by edep-sim -- GENIE's `gntpc` tool
+- "Cherrypick" (select) events where the primary (GENIE) vertex is within the 2x2 active volume -- custom `cherrypicker.py` script
+  - This is not a necessary step, but the subsequent steps are more computationally intensive, so it's advantageous to focus on the events we are interested in for most truth-level studies
+  - (Cuts the number of events by a factor of 10)
+- Run GEANT4 through edep-sim to simulate the energy depositions and re-interactions of particles produced by the GENIE vertices, as they propagate through the geometry provided.
+  - Note that only those volumes inside the geometry identified with a `SensDet` tag have energy deposits saved

+Further comments are given in the example generation script.

+### Obtaining pre-generated files
 Note that this step is also unnecessary, and a large number of files made in the same way as the example provided here are provided at: https://portal.nersc.gov/project/dune/data/2x2/simulation/edepsim/

 E.g., to get a single FHC file, generated in the same way as described in the example script: